EsauCervantes/KineticXGPU/README.md

 ## Features

-- PyTorch implementation of a discretized collision operator \( C[f] \) for self scattering in  the collision.py
+- PyTorch implementation of a discretized collision operator \( C[f] \) for self scattering in  the collision.py file
 - CPU and GPU execution modes
 - Timing benchmarks and speedup measurements
 - Diagnostics for thermalization toward Maxwell–Boltzmann distributions